gromacs/gromacs/docs/release-notes/2021/major/deprecated-functionality.rst

 :issue:`1354` This has been broken for many years, and will be removed as nobody has been found with interest to fix it.

+Reading .pdo files in ``gmx wham``
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+The pull code in |Gromacs| before version 4.0 wrote files in ``.pdo`` format.
+Analyses of such files are likely no longer relevant, and if they are, using any older GROMACS version will work. ``gmx wham`` will be simpler to maintain and extend if we no longer support reading ``.pdo`` files.

 Functionality deprecated in |Gromacs| 2020
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^